jordidigital/sonar/README.md

 # sonar
-Example file to use Sonar on an Arduino
+Exampwle file to use Sonar on an Arduino